31st Marine Expeditionary Unit: Operation Tomodachi, Japan – 2011

-Working alongside the JGSDF, the 31st MEU delivered 15,000 pounds of supplies to the island and cleared tons of debris from harbors, roads and beaches.
-Marines also created temporary shower facilities allowing residents to bathe.
-For some it was the first time they had been able to take a shower since the tsunami struck.

-In total, the 31st MEU and the Essex ARG moved 164,000 pounds of relief supplies to those affected by the disaster, including five cities, Oshima Island and the Japanese ship.
+Working alongside the JGSDF, the 31st MEU delivered 15000 lb of supplies to the island and cleared tons of debris from harbors, roads and beaches.
+Marines created temporary shower facilities allowing residents to bathe.
+For some, it was the first time they had been able to take a shower since the tsunami struck.
+In total, the 31st MEU and the Essex ARG moved 164000 lb of relief supplies to those affected by the disaster, including five cities, Oshima Island and the Japanese ship.

-Typhoon Haiyan and Operation Damayan - 2013
+Typhoon Haiyan and Operation Damayan – 2013

 In November 2013, the 31st MEU acted as a contingency reserve in wake of Typhoon Haiyan in the Republic of the Philippines.
-The MEU was conducting unit turnover when they were tasked to respond and quickly embarked aboard the USS Ashland (LSD 48) and USS Germantown (LSD 42) of Amphibious Squadron 11 to assist in disaster relief operations in conjunction with the U.S. Department of State and Joint Task Force 505.
+The MEU was conducting unit turnover when they were tasked to respond and quickly embarked aboard and Germantown of Amphibious Squadron 11 to assist in disaster relief operations in conjunction with the U.S. Department of State and Joint Task Force 505.
 The Aviation Combat Element of the 31st MEU, Marine Medium Tiltrotor Squadron 265, flew over 415 flight hours to deliver aid supplies throughout the region.
-The rest of the MEU remained at sea in the Leyete Gulf of the Philippines to act as a contingency reserve in the event any more assistance was needed or another disaster were to strike the area.
+The rest of the MEU remained at sea in the Leyte Gulf of the Philippines to act as a contingency reserve in the event any more assistance was needed, or another disaster were to strike the area.

-South Korean ferry Sewol - 2014
+South Korean ferry Sewol – 2014

-In April 2014, the 31st MEU on board the USS Bonhomme Richard assisted in air-sea search and rescue operations of the Korean ferry Sewol that "sank near the island of Jindo off the southwestern coast of the Republic of Korea 16 April".
+In April 2014, the 31st MEU on board assisted in air-sea search and rescue operations of the South Korean ferry Sewol that "sank near the island of Jindo off the southwestern coast of the Republic of Korea 16 April".